NDobsa/Machine-Learning/README.md

+# Machine Learning
-Projects from classMachine Learning in summer semestar 2024 on Tehncical University of Vienna
+Projects from class Machine Learning in summer semestar 2024 on Tehncical University of Vienna